Home » Cookie Recipes » Cannoli Cookies

 Ingredients

-Ingredients for the this recipe on a wooden cutting board.
+Ingredients for the this recipe on a round wooden board.

 • Whole milk ricotta cheese: Both store-bought and homemade ricotta work well.
 If you have leftovers, ricotta can be frozen for future use.